 ✦ Open Format · Zero Dependencies · MIT License

-SLIM replaces Markdown for AI prompts, agent configs, and tool schemas.
-Strip orchestrator metadata before the LLM call.
+SLIM is the file format built for AI — not humans.
+Replace Markdown in your prompts, agent configs, and tool schemas.
+Strip the noise, keep the meaning.
 Save 43% of tokens on average.

 agent-config.md Markdown · ~118 tokens sent to LLM